LPFraile/PQ-EDHOC/samples/linux_pq_edhoc/initiator/README.md

 * initiator - PQ EDHOC initiator running on top of a CoAP client without Block Wise Transfer

 ## Build and Run
-Once has been already run a reponder in another terminal
+Before running this example, you should have already run the responder in another terminal.
 ```
 make clean
 make -j